Skip to content

 Patching

-The script supports automatic patching of all modules during build with a sophisticated three-method priority system.
-The patching system works hierarchically to ensure maximum flexibility:
+The script supports automatic patching of all modules during build via a three-method priority system:

-Here is an example local directory structure that the script will use to apply patches to libtorrent v1.2.19 and qBittorrent release-5.0.3
+Here is an example local directory structure that the script will use to apply patches to libtorrent v1.2.19 and qBittorrent release-5.1.4:

 • qbt-nox-static.bash